Jesse Jackson: Early life and education

 Upon graduating from high school in 1959, he rejected a contract from a minor league professional baseball team so that he could attend the University of Illinois on a football scholarship.
-After his second semester at the predominantly white school, Jackson transferred to North Carolina A&T, a historically black university in Greensboro, North Carolina.
+After his second semester at the predominantly white college, Jackson transferred to North Carolina A&T, a historically black university in Greensboro, North Carolina.
 Accounts of the reasons for the transfer differ, though Jackson has said that he changed schools because racial prejudice prevented him from playing quarterback and limited his participation on a competitive public-speaking team.

 Writing an article on ESPN.com in 2002, sociologist Harry Edwards noted that the University of Illinois had previously had a black quarterback, but also noted that black athletes attending traditionally white colleges during the 1950s and 1960s encountered a "combination of culture shock and discrimination".
 Edwards also suggested that Jackson had left the University of Illinois in 1960 because he had been placed on academic probation, but the school's president reported in 1987 that Jackson's 1960 freshman year transcript was clean and said he would have been eligible to re-enroll at any time.

 At A&T, Jackson played quarterback and was elected student body president.
 He became active in local civil rights protests against segregated libraries, theaters, and restaurants.
 He graduated with a B.S. in sociology in 1964, then attended the Chicago Theological Seminary on a scholarship.
 He dropped out in 1966, three classes short of earning his master's degree, to focus full-time on the civil rights movement.
-He was ordained a minister in 1968 and was awarded a Master of Divinity Degree in 2000 based on his previous credits earned plus his life experience and subsequent work.
+He was ordained a minister in 1968 and was awarded a Master of Divinity degree by Chicago Theological Seminary in 2000 based on his previous credits earned plus his life experience and subsequent work.